 Then Access Hollywood asked about her plans for 2010, which was just around the corner.

 "As far as having a New Year's resolution, I'd love to have a child next year," Murphy shared.
 "I've been very blessed to have a really great loving husband.
 I spend more time with my family than anyone else in the world."

 There was a power outage in their neighborhood in the early morning hours of Dec.
 20, 2009.
 Shortly after the power came back on, at around 3 a.m., Murphy went out on the balcony to get some air, Monjack later recalled on Larry King Live.
-She was gasping for breath, and he called Sharon to come upstairs.
+Brittany was gasping for breath, and he called for Sharon to come upstairs.
 (They all still lived together in the former Brittany Spears house.)

-When Sharon went to her daughter, Brittany said, according to Simon, "'Mom, I'm dying.
+When Sharon went to her daughter, Brittany said, according to Monjack, "'Mom, I'm dying.
 I love you.'"

-It was Sharon who was with her daughter when she collapsed in her master bathroom, which was decorated in soothing peach tones and where she often retreated to relax.
+Sharon was with her daughter when she collapsed in her luxurious bathroom, which was decorated in soothing peach tones and where she often retreated to relax.

 Sharon and Simon later told The Hollywood Reporter: At around 7:30 a.m.
 Brittany told Sharon, "'Mommy, I really don't feel well.'"
 When she collapsed at 8 a.m., Sharon screamed for Simon and he at first tried to revive her with cold water in the shower while Sharon called 9-1-1.

 Paramedics attempted CPR and then rushed Murphy to L.A.'s Cedars-Sinai Medical Center, where she was pronounced dead at 10:04 a.m.